-Sew slowly and steadily and do not stretch the fabric.
-A magnetic seam guide can do wonders and function as a “third hand”.
+Sew slowly and steadily, and do not stretch the fabric.
+A magnetic seam guide can do wonders and function as a “third hand.”

 You sew a curved seam the same way as a straight seam.

-Keep an extra eye on the outside edge of the fabric so you make an even seam.
+Keep an extra eye on the outside edge of the fabric, so you make an even seam.

 You can’t get an exact angle on the row of stitches when you turn a corner with a twin needle because the threads will cross each other.
-Nevertheless there is a way to sew a corner if you’d like;
+Nevertheless, there is a way to sew a corner if you’d like;

-The 3 common errors when using a twin needle:
+There are 3 common errors when using a twin needle:

-- The fabric between the stitched rows forms a ridge.
+The fabric between the stitched rows forms a ridge.

-It may seem complicated to get those seams perfect from the start, but have faith.
+It may seem complicated to get those seams perfect from the start but have faith.
 Go slow, and test every seam on scrap fabric first, and you’ll master the twin needle in no time.